pacocp/blog/_posts/2020-01-13-count-values.md

 ---
-title: Count NaN values that are not NaN in Pandas DataFrame
+title: "Count NaN values that are not NaN in Pandas DataFrame"
+layout: post
+toc: false
+comments: true
+hide: false
-published: true
+search_exclude: true
+categories: [python,pandas,tricks]
 ---

 I am working with a dataset that contains lots of missing values.
 However, when a value is missed it is not represented as NaN but as "--".
 In order to find how many missing values there are in an specific column I cannot use typical Pandas functions.
 Henceforth, I have worked it out by count the number of appereances of this character in the column and substract it to the total number of entries in the column: